Best Prosumer Espresso Machine (2022 Reviews)

 As expected in this price bracket, it’s a dual-boiler machine with a rotary vane pump.
 Both boilers are stainless steel, and their temperatures are controlled independently by PID.
 It’s also equipped with no-burn hot water and steam wands, the latter of which has interchangeable 2-hole and 4-hole tips (2).

 The most impressive aspect of this machine is that you can control the flow of water through the E61 grouphead using the manual paddle.
 This is by far the cheapest machine to offer this capability, so if flow profiling interests you, take note.
 There is also programmable pre-infusion.

-I love the aesthetics of the Bianca.
+I love the aesthetics of the Bianca more than the other Lelit espresso machines.
 The wooden accents paired with the shiny stainless casing give it a classy but warm look, like it belongs in a home.
 Cleverly, the water reservoir can be mounted on either side, so you can configure it to fit your kitchen.

 As a nice bonus, it comes with a bottomless portafilter, along with the standard dual-spout.
 A bottomless portafilter can hone your espresso skills and yield drool-worthy videos of shot-pulling action.